ELowry/StadiaIcons/pages/translation.md

 		"whatText": "This website is built on {0}Google's Firebase platform{1} and uses <em>Firebase Hosting</em> and <em>Firebase Functions</em>.
 As a result, your <strong>IP address</strong> will be stored for a couple of months to avoid misuse of the platform.", "whatLink": "You can learn more at {0}this link{1}.", "cookies": "Cookies",
 		"cookiesText": "Though we love cookies {0}, we much prefer croissants {1}...
-So we don't story any cookies, don't worry!", "head":
+So we don't store any cookies, don't worry!", "head":
 		{
 			"title": "StadiaIcons – Privacy Policy",